About the Branch

 The Westmorland Branch of CAMRA covers the whole of the old county of Westmorland, along with the Sedbergh Rural District area that moved from Yorkshire to Cumbria in 1974, and a small portion of Cumberland to the north of Ullswater.
 Basically it is the south eastern third of Cumbria, stretching from Langdale in the West, Eamont Bridge in the North, Brough in the East and Milnthorpe in the South.
 It includes parts of two national parks within its boundaries, namely the Lake District National Park and the Yorkshire Dales National Park.

-In terms of beer, at the last count there were 411 licensed premises within the branch area of which 189 were known to be serving real ale.
+In terms of beer, at the last count there were 411 licensed premises within the branch area of which 213 were known to be serving real ale.
+There are currently 12 breweries believed to be brewing within the branch.

 A rough map of the branch area should be available here.